Overview

 conceptual

-Firestore is a NoSQL database that is most similar to MongoDB.
-It's made of collections and documents.
+Firestore is a database made of schema-less collections and documents.
+It is a NoSQL database that is most similar to MongoDB.

 A collection is a set of documents.

-A document is a set of fields.
-A document may contain 20k fields and 1 MiB of data.
-A field holds some primitive data (number, string...)
+A document is a set of fields holding primitive data types (number, string, timestamps...).
+A document has up to 20k fields and stores up to 1 MiB of data.

 firebase-admin is a wrapper around @google-cloud/firestore.
 It has the same syntax and capabilities.